Claire-Fisher/rock-paper-scissors-ms2/README.md

   - Colourful, busy designs, auto-played music.

 My adjustments to suit my project aims:
   - Less colour.
-Keep to a greyscale palette for better accessibility.
+Keep to a monochrome palette for better accessibility.
   - Clearer feedback to the user on their choice and the AI choice.
-  - No auto play music that can reduce a users positive UX.
+  - No auto play music that can reduce a user's positive UX.
   - A best of three outcome.
 A game that has a definite win or lose outcome is more satisfying to the user.

 [**Back to top**](#rock-paper-scissors)